-It isn’t everyday that a 900-year old artefact goes under the hammer.
-So when a Chinese bowl. which is that rare comes up for auction, there will be several buyers; after all it is a part of their long living dynasty.
-Put up at the Sotheby’s auction in Hong Kong, an anonymous bidder paid a staggering $27 million for the bowl from the Northern Song Dynasty (960-1127) which was estimated at $10 million.
+It isn’t every day that a 900-year old artefact goes under the hammer.
+So when a Chinese bowl.
+That rarely comes up for an auction; there will be several buyers; after all, it is a part of their long-living dynasty.
+Put up at the Sotheby’s auction in Hong Kong; an anonymous bidder paid a staggering $27 million for the bowl from the Northern Song Dynasty (960-1127), estimated at $10 million.

-One of just 79 piecees left in the world, the hammer came down after 8 bidders competed for a good 15 minutes for the flower-shaped bowl.
-Sotheby’s adds that the bowl is “arguably the most desirable piece of Ru official ware remaining in private hands”.
+One of just 79 pieces left in the world, the hammer came down after 8 bidders competed for a good 15 minutes for the flower-shaped bowl.
+Sotheby adds that the bowl is “arguably the most desirable piece of Ru official ware remaining in private hands.”